The Wedding Guest (2018 film): Plot

-Meeting briefly in Jaipur, Deepesh gives Jay half of the money, promising to have the rest the next day.
-In the morning, he collects Jay and Samira to take them to a hotel, and refuses to stop the car when Samira asks to speak in private.
-Jay pulls his second pistol, forcing Deepesh to pull over on a deserted stretch of road and give him the remaining money.
-Arguing with Samira, Deepesh hits her, and Jay drags him out of the car at gunpoint.
-He warns Jay not to trust Samira, but Jay demands the diamonds, and beats Deepesh to death after he attacks Jay with a rock.
+Meeting in Jaipur, Deepesh gives Jay half of the money, promising to have the rest the next day.
+In the morning, he drives the two to a hotel and refuses to stop the car when Samira asks to speak in private.
+Jay pulls out his gun, forcing him to pull over and give him the remaining money.
+Arguing with Samira, Deepesh hits her, and Jay drags him out of the car.
+Deepesh warns him not to trust Samira, but Jay demands the diamonds, and beats Deepesh to death after he attacks Jay with a rock.

-Unsure whether to trust each other, Jay and Samira agree to reach safety together, split the diamonds, and go their separate ways.
+Unsure whether to trust each other, Jay and Samira agree to split the diamonds and go their separate ways.
 She finds the diamonds hidden in Deepesh's shoe, and Jay burns the body.
-They check in to the hotel using Deepesh's passport, posing as tourists travelling to Nepal, and Samira sews the diamonds into the hem of her dress.
-Jay's contacts lead him to a fence who provides them with fake identities and puts them in touch with a buyer for the jewels.
-However, the jeweller refuses to handle the sale after appraising even one of the stones at over $100,000.
+They check into the hotel using Deepesh's passport, and Samira sews the diamonds into the hem of her dress.
+Jay's contacts lead him to a fence who provides them with fake identities and a buyer for the jewels.
+The jeweler refuses to handle the sale after appraising one of the stones at over $100,000.

-In Goa, Jay and Samira rent a house on the beach, and give in to their mutual attraction.
-Having grown close while on the run, Samira asks Jay for his real name; he replies “Aasif”, but she says she knows this is not true.
-In the night, she slips away with her fake documents and most of the money, and he awakens in the morning to find her gone.
+In Goa, Jay and Samira rent a house on the beach and give in to their mutual attraction.
+Samira asks him for his real name; he replies “Aasif” but she knows this is not true.
+She later slips away with her fake documents and most of the money, and he awakens in the morning to find her gone.
 She calls to apologize, saying that while he can go home, she never can.
-Jay tells her to call if she ever needs anything, and Samira hangs up, riding a bus toward her new life while Jay sits alone.
+Jay tells her to call if she ever needs anything as she rides a bus toward her new life.